Our Covid Promise

 Covid Friendly Insurance

 To ensure that you are covered as an individual – i.e. if the country is deemed safe to visit by the FCO but you personally cannot travel due to Covid (for example due to catching it, or being denied boarding due to having a temperature) – we recommend you take out our Covid friendly insurance policy through specialist travel insurer Campbell Irvine which will help cover you in such circumstances.
+Call us on 01768 603 715 to talk to Ali if you'd like some further details.

 Please note that in all circumstances where you are unable to travel due to Covid related reasons, you should, in the first instance, contact your insurer.
 Our Covid Promise is designed to apply in situations not normally covered by an insurance policy.